lewisdaly/lewblog/22_12_09_testing_a_write_only_db.md

 ### Installing TigerBeetle

-You can [follow the instructions](https://github.com/tigerbeetledb/tigerbeetle#single-binary) on the TigerBeetle repo to install the TigerBeetle binary - and it looks like they have precompiled binaries hosted on GitHub you can download.
+You can [follow the instructions](https://github.com/tigerbeetledb/tigerbeetle#single-binary) on the TigerBeetle repo to install the TigerBeetle binary - and it looks like they now have precompiled binaries hosted on GitHub you can download.
+I found the `TODO!!` release to work with `tigerbeetle-node v0.11.6`.

 The important thing is to grab the same version that the client, `tigerbeetle-node` uses, which as of the time of writing is